 A website without analytics is essentially a black box.
 How do you know what’s going on in there?
 Sure, you may be able to see if your website is getting sales or not (which is pretty important) but you have no way of getting any further insights.
 If you want to sell rugs and carpet online, then you need to keep an eye on how users are interacting with your website.
 Analytics help you understand website traffic, who your site visitors are, bounce rate, which pages they spend time on, and more.

-Google analytics is by far the most popular website analytics tool.
+Google analytics is still the most popular website analytics tool out on the market.
 And it’s free!
 Make sure you install analytics on your website so that you have full visibility on your site’s performance.

 Test, test, and then test

 This step cannot be skipped.
 A good developer will of course do a thorough QA test of your website before deeming it ready to launch.
 But no person or process is perfect.
 Spend some time on your new website pretending you’re the customer.
 Look around on the home page, click through the links, and ensure customers can place orders with ease.
 Take notes and provide feedback to ensure your user experience is top notch.

 You’ve got the website ready, you have a marketing plan in place, and you’ve been building suspense about your new e-commerce store.
 It’s time to go live!